-If you are not able to repair or replace your covered damaged property for the amount in TWIA’s claim assessment, you may be entitled to supplemental (additional) claim payments.
+If you are unable to have repair or replacement work performed for the amount that TWIA has estimated, you may be entitled to supplemental (additional) claim payments.
 There are deadlines that apply to requesting supplemental payments.
 Please read your policy and claim letters and discuss with TWIA any deadlines that may apply to you.

 How to Request a Supplemental Payment

 - Gather detailed contractor estimates, any other estimates, and receipts for the cost to repair or replace your damaged property.

 - When gathering contractor and other estimates, please request line item estimates that break down and show labor and material costs (rather than a single cost or lump sum estimate).
 With a detailed estimate, TWIA can quickly compare your estimate to our own and identify any differences.

 - Please request contractor estimates that reflect repairs and replacements of a similar kind and quality as the original property.
 This will allow us to accurately compare your estimates against our own.

 - Feel free to share TWIA’s estimate with your contractor or anyone else you are working with.

 - Submit your estimates and documentation of the damage to TWIA through Claims Center or the Policyholder Portal.
 If you experience issues using Claims Center or the Policyholder Portal, you can email documents to email@example.com (include your claim number in the subject line); communicating by email may result in slower response times.
 For the sake of security and efficiency, only policyholders – not their contractors – should email information and documents to TWIA.
 We will review your estimates against our own and issue a supplemental payment if warranted.